teamplify/teamplify-runner/README.md

 Teamplify requires a configuration file to run.

-1. To create an initial configuration file, run the following command:
+1. Run the following command to create the initial file:
 ``` shell
 $ teamplify configure
 ```

-_To specify the config file's location, you MAY add the flag `--config <file-path>`._

-This creates a configuration file with default settings in your home
+  _This creates a configuration file with default settings in your home
 directory: `~/.teamplify.ini`.
+You can specify the location of your file with the `--config` option._

-2. Please use your favorite text editor to  adjust the contents of this file.
+2. Use your text editor to  adjust the contents of this file.
   You need to specify the following parameters:
   * `product_key` in the  `[main]` section
   * `host` and `port` in the `[web]` section

   Other parameters are optional and can keep their default values.
   You can review them at [the reference of all configuration options](#A-reference-of-all-configuration-options)

 ### Where are configuration files located?